JimmXinu/JimmsOtherCalibrePlugins/README.md

 FFDL, EpubMerge, EpubSplit and SmartEject.

 You're welcome to try using these, but I'm not going to offer very much support.

+## Other People's Plugins

+ViewManager, FavouritesMenu, etc

+Sometimes plugins need work to be brought up to date.
+I'm also throwing those that I work on here to benefit from versioning.
+I don't necessarily promise to maintain them beyond my own use.